The Keeper Community Spotlight series highlights awesome freelancers using Keeper, their stories, and advice to others.

 I feel like I’m in this middle ground.
 It’d be good to have a bookkeeper, but it would be expensive and probably overkill.
 I just remember thinking, “I need something simple.”

 It does one thing - tracks expenses - and then it gets out of the way.
 It’s not another app to constantly check in on.
 It’s an easy interface - text messages - that doesn’t require too much babysitting.
 It’s like hiring a bookkeeper without all the hassle.
+They have so many useful tools like their free 1099 tax calculator.

 Absolutely.
 I appreciate what you’re doing to make the freelancing lifestyle more enjoyable and manageable.
 Thanks!